When it comes to giving a winning job interview, there are 3 steps that you’ll need to prepare.

-If you’d prefer to get started with a free resource before paying for a coach or a program, this tutorial is designed to get you up and running with the basics for acing your next interview (in ten easy lessons).
+Before you get started with a coach or program like Big Interview, this free resource page is designed to get you up and running with the basics for acing your next interview (in ten easy lessons on the most common interview questions).

 1. How to Answer: “Tell Me About Yourself”